aithal23/firewall-updater/README.md

 * Uses GCP service account with Compute Network Admin role
 * Creates a new firewall rule if it doesn't exist
-* Allows all traffic between your public IP and GCP account.
+* Allows all traffic between your public IP /24 subnet and GCP account.
 * Runs as cron job to periodically update the firewall

 ## Required variables